mikrono/tModLoaderWiki_kr_ko/Intermediate-modding-with-C#6.md

 Please do check the linked article above which explains everything in great detail.
 Many of these QoL will shorten your code, and/or make it more readable (as well as easier to work with!)

-## Is it possible to compile in c#7?
+## Is it possible to compile in C#7?
-Although version 7 is already available, it is not (yet) possible to compile with this version.
-It _may_ become possible, but no guarantees.
+Compiling with C#7 is possible with releases _after version v0.10.1.5_.
+To learn more about it, see the [C#7 specific page](Intermediate-modding-with-c%237)

-## Most notable code improvements with c#6 for modders
+## Most notable code improvements with C#6 for modders
 ### Expression-bodied function members
 Any method you have, for example an overridden hook that only returns some value, can now be shortened as an expression-bodied function members (pointer like functions) eg.
 ```csharp